Dale Fritz

 Dale Fritz (born 18 November 1969) is an Australian former rugby league footballer who played in the 1980s, 1990s and 2000s.

 Playing career

 Fritz played for the Illawarra Steelers, the Western Suburbs Magpies, Western Reds and the North Queensland Cowboys in Australia.
-In the later stages of his career, Fritz played in the Super League for the Castleford Tigers (Heritage № 761).
+In the later stages of his career, Fritz played in the Super League for the Castleford Tigers.

 Post playing

 Fritz is currently a strength and conditioning coach at the Western Suburbs Magpies.